cms-l1-globaltrigger/ugt-fwtools/README.md

 ## Build report

-Print textile formatted information to be inserted in redmine issues and wiki.
+Print Markdown or Textile formatted information to be inserted into issues and wiki.

 ```bash
 ugt-buildreport build_0x1190.cfg
 ```

+Use command line option `--format <type>` to select the output format, e.g. `--format textile` (default is `markdown`).

 ## Bundle firmware